 - Overexertion: Strain injuries can occur as a result of lifting and/or transporting heavy objects.
 Office workers, by the very nature of their work, are also susceptible to repetitive motion and pressure injuries.

-- Gain access to medical care and rehabilitative treatment.
+- Access medical care and rehabilitative treatment

-- Earn reimbursement for expenses incurred during and after their accident.
+- Earn reimbursement for related expenses

-- Apply for possible Social Security benefits.
+- Apply for potential Social Secuirt benefits

-- Consider legal options regarding possible third-party claims and personal injury lawsuits.
+- Consider legal options regarding possible third-party claims and personal injury lawsuits

 Do not wait to find out what your workers’ compensation options are or try to take on these complicated cases on your own or you could lose out on your claim.
 Reach out to our office accident lawyers for a free, no-obligation consultation and we can help you understand your rights and the options that may be available.
 Call us at (866) 234-7768 or fill out our FREE case evaluation form before it is too late!